 If you are interested in opening a restaurant in the Netherlands, you should know that this sector has been registering an increase in incomes in the last 3 years, as the number of Dutch citizens choosing to dine out has also grown.
 Below are some facts about restaurant business in the Netherlands.

 According to a recent report issued by Euromonitor, the restaurant business sector in the Netherlands was one of the most prolific economic segments in 2015 and 2016.
 The expansion of this industry started picking up in 2014 and continued in the next two years.
-According to Euromonitor, there were two main factors contributing to the development of the food sector which included full-services restaurants, catering businesses and self-service food establishments: the steady economic growth the Netherlands registered and the higher consumer confidence.
+According to Euromonitor, there were two main factors contributing to the development of the food sector which included full-service restaurants, catering businesses, and self-service food establishments: the steady economic growth the Netherlands registered and the higher consumer confidence.

 Another report issued by one of the largest international magazines reported the Dutch restaurant sector registered the highest growth in the trade, hotels and restaurants industry, with a 7% annual increase between 2015 and 2016.

+Opening a restaurant in the Netherlands can be a lengthy procedure if the legislation is not respected, which is why foreign investors can rely on our consultants for full information on these norms.
 Please contact us if you have any questions regarding the company incorporation procedure or about investing in the Netherlands.